 \begin{definition}[Class of problems] For any $\beta\ge0$ and $\alpha\ge 0$, we denote by $\cP(\beta, \alpha, d) = \cP(\beta, L, \alpha, C_0, \underline{\rho}, \bar{\rho})$ the class of problems $\sfP=\l(\bm{\mathrm{P}}_X,\bm{\mathrm{P}}^{(1)}_{Y|X},\bm{\mathrm{P}}^{(2)}_{Y|X}\r)$ that satisfy Assumption~\ref{assumption-Holder-smoothness} for $\beta$ and $L>0$, Assumption~\ref{assumption-covar-dist} for some $\bar{\rho} \ge \underline{\rho}>0$, and Assumption~\ref{assumption-margin} for $\alpha$ and some $C_0>0$. \end{definition}

 It is worth noting the relation between the smoothness condition and the margin condition.
-The smoothness of payoff functions also determines how they might change near the decision boundary, which affects the mass of contexts in that region.
-That is, smooth payoff functions (large $\beta$) implies more mass of contexts near the decision boundary (small $\alpha$).
+The smoothness of payoff functions also determines how they might change near the decision boundary, which affects the mass of covariates in that region.
+That is, smooth payoff functions (large $\beta$) imply a larger mass of covariates near the decision boundary (small $\alpha$).
 This relationship is formalized in the following proposition, which is a simple extension of Proposition 3.1 in \cite{perchet2013multi}.

 \begin{prop}[Margin condition and smoothness] Assume that Assumption \ref{assumption-Holder-smoothness} holds with parameters $(\beta,L)$, and that Assumption \ref{assumption-margin} holds with parameter $\alpha$.
-Then, the following statements hold: \begin{enumerate} \item If $\alpha \cdot \min\left\{1,\beta\right\} >1$ then, a given action is always or never optimal; the oracle policy $\pi^\ast$ dictates pulling only one of the actions all the time; \item If $\alpha \cdot \min\left\{1,\beta\right\} \le 1$ then, there exits problem instances in $\cP(\beta,\alpha,d)$ with non-trivial oracle policies. \end{enumerate} \end{prop} Based on this proposition, when $\alpha > \frac{1}{\min\{1,\beta \}}$, the problem becomes equivalent to the classical stochastic MAB problem without covariates.
-Hence, we will assume $0<\alpha \le \frac{1}{\min\{1,\beta \}}$ in the rest of the paper.
+Then, the following statements hold: \begin{enumerate} \item If $\alpha \cdot \min\left\{1,\beta\right\} >1$, then a given action is either always or never optimal, and the oracle policy $\pi^\ast$ dictates selecting only one action all the time; \item If $\alpha \cdot \min\left\{1,\beta\right\} \le 1$, then there exist problem instances in $\cP(\beta,\alpha,d)$ with non-trivial oracle policies. \end{enumerate} \end{prop} Based on this proposition, when $\alpha > \frac{1}{\min\{1,\beta \}}$, the problem becomes equivalent to the classic stochastic MAB problem without covariates.
+Hence, we will assume that $0<\alpha \le \frac{1}{\min\{1,\beta \}}$ in the rest of the paper.